News Alert: Ice storm turns deadly in Texas - FreightWaves

 News Alert: Ice storm turns deadly in Texas

-At least eight people have died in crashes across North Texas after freezing rain iced over highways early Thursday.
+At least nine people have died in crashes across North Texas after freezing rain iced over highways early Thursday.

 Fort Worth